-At certain points in your life (namely in your late 20’s and early 30’s which seem to form a peak in wedding celebrations) it might seem like wedding season is never-ending, with the invitations for your friend’s upcoming nuptials coming in thick and fast.
+At certain points in your life (namely in your late 20’s and early 30’s which seem to form a peak in wedding celebrations) it might seem like the wedding season is never-ending, with the invitations for your friend’s upcoming nuptials coming in thick and fast.
 That being the case, you probably already own a respectable and appropriate wedding suit and are familiar with the usual dress code, which is generally described as “formal.”

-For anyone else, the age-old question of “what to wear for a wedding” can be a daunting one, especially when you pull out your suit from the 1980s to find it’s been attacked by moths.
+For anyone else, the age-old question of “what to wear for a wedding” can be a daunting one, especially when you pull out your suit from the 1980s to find it’s severely outdated or has been attacked by moths.
 Then there is also the added conundrum when you do scan down the invitation and where you’re expecting the dress code to say “formal” what it in-fact says is “cocktail,” and you’re really not sure what the difference is.

 While you don’t want to look like a complete stiff, this is a very smart look and your best options color wise are usually a classic navy or a dark gray.
 Nothing too pretentious or casual.
-This look is best carried off with a formal, crisp white dress shirt rather than a pastel-hued one but you could go for a bold tie with a contrasting bright pocket square.
+This look is best carried off with a formal, crisp white dress shirt rather than a pastel-hued one but you could go for a bold tie with a contrasting bright color pocket square.

-Formal could also have the option of “black-tie,” which is such a dashing alternative and one that is so easy to pull off.
+Formal could also have the option of “black-tie,” which is such a dashing alternative and one that’s usually easy to pull off.
 Even if you don’t own your tuxedo for the occasion, you can very easily rent one.
 Just make sure again that your shoes are highly polished for the occasion.
 Black patent leather shoes are a great option.
 Black tie doesn’t have to mean only black either.
 You could wear, for example, a formal pair of dress pants with a deep midnight blue or even a white tuxedo, your dress shirt, and of course the compulsory essential to this look, a bow-tie.

 If the dress remit is “semi-formal” or “cocktail,” you might start to sweat!
 What does that mean exactly?
 Our advice is to stick to the formal basics of dress pants but perhaps have a little bit more fun with your underpinnings and inject more personality or even some seasonality into your outfit.
 You could try swapping out the formal dress shirt instead for something like a fresh and contemporary looking gingham or paisley patterned shirt.
 This is still smart, but with a more relaxed vibe.
-You might also opt to leave the polished dress shoes behind too and instead team your look with a pair of sleek loafers.
+You might also opt to leave the polished dress shoes behind too and instead team your look with a pair of sleek men’s loafers.
 Ditch the tie too; it’s not needed for this look.

 How about when your friends aren’t getting married at the local church?
 They’re doing away with the traditions and are heading off to the beach in Mexico to get hitched instead!
 What then?
 They’ve called the dress code “beach formal” which means you are still expected to wear a suit but in the sand and sun and heat!
 The mere idea of formal black two-piece has already made you break into a sweat.

 How about then trying a suit in a much lighter hue – something along the lines of beige, cream or tan, preferably in a nice light linen or cotton mix that will keep you cool.
 You should still go for a classic dress shirt but keep it crisp, classic and white.
 Sand doesn’t mean dress shoes are not required either!
-You can’t be getting out the leather thong sandals if the code is formal.
+You can’t be getting out your leather thong sandals if the code is formal.
 You still need to adhere to the rules and wear your shoes.

-The most important point to make when appropriately dressing for a wedding is to read the invitation properly to ensure that you’re following the happy couple’s specified dress code.
+The most important point to make when appropriately dressing for a wedding is to read the invitation properly to ensure you’re following the happy couple’s specified dress code.
 While you might be tempted to make your own fashion statement, remember you have been invited along as a guest, and it’s your role to be respectful and to honor that privilege.
 If in doubt it’s always better to be overdressed rather than underdressed and please, don’t forget to wear a smile.